-In all, the results presented in Tables (6) through (8) suggest that the Federal Reserve's purchases of Agency MBS during QE affected MREIT financial risk-taking.
-First, we find that Agency MREITs exhibit "reaching for yield" behavior through increased leverage during periods when their growth opportunities are curtailed by central bank asset purchases Second, there appears to be a trade-off during these times between reducing liquidity risk by extending repo maturity and increased interest rate risk exposure.
+In all, the results presented in Tables (7) and (8) suggest that the Federal Reserve's purchases of Agency MBS during the latter stages of QE materially affected Agency MREIT financial risk-taking.
+We find that Agency MREITs exhibit "reaching for yield" behavior through increased leverage during periods when their growth opportunities and performance are curtailed by central bank asset purchases.
+At the same time, however, these institutions seem to have reduced liquidity risk by extending repo maturity and increased related hedging using swaps and swaptions.